Table of Contents

 Why subscribe?

 After the Gold Rush is currently available only online.
-Subscribe to get full access to all current chapters, photo and source material links, and the website.
+Subscribe to get full access to all current chapters, photo and source material links, and the website - and to support this work.

 Bibliography (in progress)